 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language:

 - The Test of English as a Foreign Language (TOEFL).
-The minimum TOEFL requirements for applicants to graduate programs in Kinesiology are Internet based 105, and Paper based 620.
+The minimum TOEFL requirements for applicants to graduate programs in Kinesiology are internet-based 105, and paper-based 620, and computer-based 260.
 [Western's TOEFL ID is 0984].

 Please contact the Kinesiology Graduate Program for details about the application process and timelines, including specific information about scholarships and International applications.

 Acceptance notifications are processed on a rolling basis throughout the year.

 - Integrative Biosciences in Kinesiology